SCPKU Team Innovation Faculty Fellowship Program

 - Clear and measurable impact

-- Promise of long-term sustainability with reduced reliability on SCPKU funding
+- The promise of long-term sustainability with reduced reliability on SCPKU funding

 - Time maximized at SCPKU